 Why Work With Our Florida Trespassing Defense Attorneys?

-Since 2012, Brett has defended Florida residents accused of criminal trespass on private, commercial, and government properties.
-From your initial consultation, Brett works tirelessly to explore every legal option, whether through negotiation or a robust courtroom defense.
+- Extensive Experience: Since 2012, Brett has defended Florida residents accused of trespassing on private, commercial, and government properties.
+From the first consultation, he explores every legal avenue, whether through negotiation or courtroom advocacy.

-Brett’s dedication has earned him widespread recognition, including being named a Super Lawyers Rising Star and holding a perfect 10 rating on Avvo.com.
-With over 90 five-star reviews, his proven track record demonstrates his commitment to helping clients move forward without a criminal record holding them back.
+- Proven Track Record: Brett has been recognized as a Super Lawyers Rising Star, holds a perfect 10 rating on Avvo.com, and has earned over 90 five-star client reviews.
+His results reflect a strong commitment to helping clients move forward without a criminal record holding them back.